andrewpillar/site/_posts/programming/working-with-sql-relations-in-go-part-1.md

 In my [last post](/programming/2019/07/13/orms-and-query-building-in-go) I touched on the idea of using query builders for building up somewhat complex SQL queries in Go.
-Well, in this post I'd like to go further, and explore how this can be used to idiomatically build out a simple system for modeling relationships in Go.
+Well, in this post I'd like to go further, and explore how this can be used to idiomatically build out a simple system for modelling relationships in Go.
 This post going forward will assume that you have read the aforementioned post.